djalbat/occam-open-cli/README.md

   --tail|-t                                       Sets the size of the tail of the log messages when publishing.
 The default is ten.

   --follow|-f                                     Show all of the log messages when publishing.
 The default is false.

+  --headless|-x                                   Headless mode.
+Clone or open all dependencies but no the project or package itself.
 ```

 This is slightly different from `npm` in that `open` is usually executed from the parent directory of a project rather than from within the project sub-directory itself.